 - A limited number of singles are available to seniors and some juniors on a space-available basis.

-- First-year students and sophomores are required to have roommates; exceptions may be made for older students and students with special needs.
+- First-year students and sophomores are required to have roommates; exceptions may be made for older students and students with approved housing accommodations.

 - All traditional residence halls have four computers - three PCs and one Mac - available for student use.
 There are many other computer labs on campus as well.

 - All traditional residence halls have snack and soda machines.

-- All residence halls are wired for the Internet, (wired and wireless access available) have cable TV access, and have hallway phones.
+- All residence hall rooms are wired for the Internet (wired and wireless access available) and currently have cable television access.
 Local and campus calls can be made from hallway phones at no charge; students must pay for long distance calls using a calling card.

 - Off-campus College-leased housing has Internet, cable TV and all utilities included (except phone)

-- All residence halls have a large, flat-screen HDTV and BluRay player in the lounge area.
+- All residence halls have a large, flat-screen high definition television in the lounge area.